Visual pathway lesions: Perimetry

+Visual field assessment encompasses various perimetry techniques used in ophthalmology to evaluate how well someone can see in different areas of their vision.
+These techniques include flicker perimetry, which assesses temporal visual function and spatial resolution targeting the M pathway; Frequency Doubling Technology (FDT), which utilizes an optical illusion to evaluate ganglion cell damage within the M pathway; Short-Wavelength Automated Perimetry (SWAP), isolating the S cone system to detect early glaucoma-related damage; High-pass Resolution Perimetry, focusing on resolution over the central visual field; Saccadic Vector Optokinetic Perimetry (SVOP), using eye tracking for assessing natural eye movements; and various standard and automated perimetry methods like Goldmann, Humphrey field analyzer, and Octopus, each employing different techniques for visual field assessment.
+These diverse methods aid in diagnosing and monitoring ocular conditions, offering valuable insights into visual function and pathology.

 Modern computerized perimeters like humphrey field analyser (HFA) give more comprehensive and accurate reports than finger testing methods.

 Magnetic resonance imaging

 MRI of the brain and orbit helps to find the exact site of a lesion.

 Computed tomography scan

 CT scan is also used for investigating cause of visual pathway lesions.

 Treatment

 Tumours and other compressive lesions could often present with visual impairment and/or visual field defects.
 Careful clinical assessment could aid in accurate diagnosis of the cause of the visual field defect and loss of vision.
 Compressive lesions of the visual pathway, especially lesions affecting optic nerve require a multi-disciplinary approach involving neurosurgeon, physician as well as the ophthalmologist.
 Treatment is given according to the cause.